Nonlinear synthetic gauge potentials and sonic horizons in Bose-Einstein condensates

 where $U=(U_{11}+U_{22}-2U_{12})/4$ and the current is defined as

-For definiteness, and without loss of generality for the following arguments, we work with the $(+)$ component of the condensate, dropping the subscript in the quantities defined above.
-If we instead had chosen to work with the $(-)$ component of the condensate, the dynamics of the system would have been the same provided we have exchanged $U_{11}\leftrightarrow U_{22}$.
-We study the dynamics of the system in the hydrodynamic formalism, by introducing the Madelung representation for the order parameter $\psi=\sqrt{\rho}e^{i S}$, where $\rho\equiv|\psi|^2$ is the particle density and $S$ is the phase.
-In this formalism, the velocity $\mathbf{v}$ takes the form $\mathbf{v}= ({\hbar}/{m}) \boldsymbol{\nabla} S-{\mathbf{A}}/{m}$.
-The Gross-Pitaevskii equation \eqref{GP} reduces to the continuity equation and the (quantum) Euler equation for the phase that, up to the first order in $\rho\,\mathbf{a}_1$, are given by
+For definiteness, and without loss of generality for the following arguments, we work hereafter with the $(+)$ component of the condensate, and drop the subscript in the quantities defined above.
+Had we instead chosen to work with the $(-)$ component of the condensate, the following arguments would have been the same provided we exchange $U_{11}\leftrightarrow U_{22}$.

+\emph{The effective metric.} The GPE in Eq.~\eqref{GP} provides the framework from which the effective spacetime felt by phonons can be derived.
+To this aim, we work in the hydrodynamic formalism, and write the order parameter in terms of the particle density $\rho$ and its phase $S$, as $\psi=\sqrt{\rho}e^{i S}$.
+In terms of these quantities, the Eq.~\eqref{GP} is equivalent to the continuity and the (quantum) Euler equations

 and